 Dietary sources of vitamin D include fatty fish (such as salmon, mackerel, and tuna), egg yolks, liver, and vitamin D-fortified milk, orange juice, or cereals.
 Sunlight is also an important source of vitamin D. However, many Americans do not get enough vitamin D solely from diet or exposure to sunlight and may require supplements.

-Potassium supplements should not be taken without first checking with your health care provider.
+Potassium supplements should not be taken without first checking with your provider.
 For people who take potassium-sparing diuretics (such as spironolactone), or have chronic kidney problems, potassium supplements may be very dangerous.

-Some people (especially African-Americans, older adults, people with diabetes, and people with a family history of hypertension) are "salt sensitive," which means their blood pressure responds much more to salt than other people.
+Some people (especially African-Americans, older adults, people with diabetes, and people with a family history of hypertension) are "salt sensitive," which means their blood pressure increases in response to sodium more than other people's.
 People with salt sensitivity have a higher than average risks of developing high blood pressure as well as other heart problems.
 Sodium restriction is particularly important for people with salt sensitivity, as well as those with diagnosed hypertension.

 Simply eliminating the use of salt at the table eating can help.
 But it is also important to reduce or avoid processed and prepared foods that are high in sodium.
 Spices can be used in place of salt to enhance flavor.